DATAMATH CALCULATOR MUSEUM

 8*5 matrix and a battery.

 The picture on the right shows three of the nine seven-segment chips under the bubble-lens.
-You will notice again the common-cathode technolgy of the display.
+You will notice again the common-cathode technology of the display.
 All segments are wired in parallel (the horizontal traces) and the digits multiplexed or scanned (the through-hole connections) from the calculator chip.

 The gas-discharge displays used in the desktop calculators from Texas Instruments were manufactured by Burroughs.
 Compared with the earlier Nixie tubes these Panaplex™ display use a seven-segment structure instead of the rounded characters.
 The warm, neon-orange glowing gives a very good readability even under high ambient light.

 The Panaplex II shown above uses a hermetically tight sandwich construction filled with neon gas.
 Below the top glass you may recognize the thin and nearly transparent anodes of each digit.
-The cathodes are printed in thickfilm technology with a conductive material direct on the cearmic substrate.
-If a voltage of typically 180 V is applied between a segment and it's cathode the neon gas begins to glow.
+The cathodes are printed in thickfilm technology with a conductive material direct on the ceramics substrate.
+If a voltage of typically 180 V is applied between a segment and its cathode the neon gas begins to glow.
 The typical current for a display with 0.55 inch digit height is 2.5 mA.
 Burroughs manufactured displays with heights down to 0.25 inch.